mbathala/CoreRepo/README.md

 # CoreRepo

-This is where we practice basic core java concepts and examples.
+This is where we practice basic core java concepts.